cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 Think of it as [WebHooks](../api.md#webhooks) running within Cirrus that doesn't require any infrastructure on your end.

 Expected names of Starlark Hook functions in `.cirrus.star` are `on_build_<STATUS>` or `on_task_<STATUS>` respectively.
+Please refer to [Cirrus CI GraphQL Schema](https://github.com/cirruslabs/cirrus-ci-web/blob/master/schema.graphql) for a full list of existing statuses, but most commonly  `on_build_failed`/`on_build_completed` and `on_task_failed`/`on_task_completed` are used.
 These functions should expect a single context argument passed by Cirrus Cloud.
 At the moment hook's context only contains a single field `payload` containing the [same payload as a webhook](../api.md#webhooks).

 One caveat of Starlark Hooks execution is `CIRRUS_TOKEN` [environment variable](#env) that contains a token to access [Cirrus API](../api.md).
 Scope of `CIRRUS_TOKEN` is restricted to the build associated with that particular hook invocation and allows, for example,